usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 # About the schemaform

 Learn about the form building code, or *schemaform*, and the library it's built on.
-For more information about the JSON Schema Standard, see [Understanding JSON Schema](https://spacetelescope.github.io/understanding-json-schema/).

 ### In this guide